jorgenkg/python-proxy-rotator/README.md

 # Python Proxy Rotator
 ####An automatic python proxy rotator.
+(Supports SSL proxies)

 ##Introduction
 ***
 This is a multithreaded, man-in-the-middle proxy rotator acting as a relay for HTTP-requests.
 The goal is to make it harder to track you as a web user.

+###Not only is it unnecessarily overkill, but it is also really cool.

+A single webpage includes mulitple files: css, images, scripts and so on.
+This server creates a news request for each of those objects through a new proxy, making it appear as your request acctually originates for mulitple clients (and potentially multiple countries).
+By using non-transparent, ssl proxies it will be a tough nut to crack if someone decided to listen to you outgoing data traffic.

+> planned feature: socks4+ socks5 support

 ##It's not magic
 ***